Skip to content

 1. Common Mistake

 One of the types of mistake is a ‘common mistake’.
-A common mistake occurs when both parties are mistaken about the same aspect of the contract.
+Both parties can make a common mistake when they misunderstand the same aspect of the contract.
 The shared mistake must be about something that is a serious aspect of the contract – it cannot be about something not sufficiently serious.

 For example, imagine that you enter into a contract to buy a piece of equipment.
 Additionally, imagine that you and the other party did not realise the equipment did not work.
 In that case, this is likely to be a sufficiently serious common mistake.